Data Analyst Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for data analysts in Hawaii?

-Employers with documented H-1B sponsorship history for data analyst roles in Hawaii include the University of Hawaii, Hawaii Pacific Health, Booz Allen Hamilton (supporting federal defense contracts on Oahu), and telecommunications firms like Hawaiian Telcom.
+Employers with documented H-1B visa sponsorship history for data analyst roles in Hawaii include the University of Hawaii, Hawaii Pacific Health, Booz Allen Hamilton (supporting federal defense contracts on Oahu), and telecommunications firms like Hawaiian Telcom.
 State government agencies occasionally sponsor through alternative pathways, though federal contractor positions tied to Pearl Harbor tend to be the most consistent source of sponsorship activity.

 Which visa types are most common for data analyst roles in Hawaii?

 The H-1B is the most common visa for data analyst positions in Hawaii, as the role consistently qualifies as a specialty occupation requiring a bachelor's degree in a relevant quantitative field.
-Some university-affiliated positions also support J-1 exchange visitor status.
-Candidates from Australia may consider the E-3 visa, and Canadian or Mexican nationals may qualify under the TN category, which covers certain analyst roles.
+Some university-affiliated positions also support J-1 visa exchange visitor status.
+Candidates from Australia may consider the E-3 visa, and Canadian or Mexican nationals may qualify under the TN visa category, which covers certain analyst roles.

 Which cities in Hawaii have the most data analyst sponsorship jobs?